Add complete, 24/7 vet care

 It’s hard enough to scratch an itch inside an ear with human fingers, much less an entire paw.
-It’s pretty amazing how far our pets are able to stick their paws down into their ears, but typically, that’s not a good thing.
+It’s pretty amazing how far our dogs are able to stick their paws down into their ears, but typically, that’s not a good thing.

 When a dog or cat has itchy ears, there can be a variety of reasons.
 Here are some causes to look for when a pet just can’t stop itching their ears.

 It’s easy to connect digitally with a Fuzzy vet, and it’s a great place to start when needing advice.